openmobilityfoundation/mobility-data-specification/agency/README.md

 | status              | Optional          |See [Stops][stops] |
 | num_spots_disabled  | Optional          |See [Stops][stops] |

-TBD -- Are there additional fields that should be permitted to update with a PUT?

 **Endpoint:** `/stops/:stop_id`
 **Method:** `GET`
 **[Beta feature][beta]:** Yes (as of 1.0.0)